GiacomoValliPhD/Muscle_Function_from_Force/README.md

 - Press home to restore the original view

 If you use the script for different purposes, please double check the results.

+Keep everything organised with a virtual enviorment.
+To create a virtual enviorment type in the terminal (navigate to your directory first):
+- py -m venv mfenv

+To install the required libraries type in the terminal:
+- py -m pip install -r requirements.txt